The Power of “I” Statements (Your Magical Mental Health Tool)

 I Statement: I feel overly burdened when you keep asking me to revert you immediately after seeing a message because sometimes I am not in a headspace to revert.
 If next time you could please give me my space and time to get back to you.

-Apart from these examples, here is an infographic shared by Tony Robbins, that will help you identify “you” message and further guide to switch it to “I” message.
+Apart from these examples, here is an infographic shared by Tony Robbins, that will help you identify “you” message and further guide you to switch it to the “I” message.

 - When we need to confront others about their behavior .

 - When we feel others are not treating us right.